chills/teamkit-ux-design/README.md

 All contents of Team Kit are created under a Creative Commons Attribution Licence.

-© CATHERINE HILLS DESIGN - CHA ASSOCIATES 2018
+© CATHERINE HILLS DESIGN 2025 ALL RIGHTS RESERVED